tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/开发指南/3D 音效_intl_en.md

-This document describes how to access and debug GME APIs for 3D sound effect.
+This document describes how to access and debug the GME APIs for 3D sound effect.

-## Use Cases
+## Overview

 In general voice chat for room entry, the player voice has no 3D sound effects, and players can only have simple interactions with each other.
 With the 3D sound effect, players can expose their direction and position information while speaking, and their voice can change in real time along with the distance.
 The 3D sound effect feature delivers players a more real and immersive communication and battle experience in battle royale games.